Skip to Main Content

 - Freewrite for between five and fifteen minutes on your broad topic.
 Consider specifically what you want to find out about the topic.
 Try to develop a list of questions.

 - If you are a graphic-thinker, this brainstorming could take the form of a "mind-map" or cluster diagram.
-The software program Inspiration can be very helpful at this stage.
-You can get a free trial of this program.

 - You might find it useful to organize your ideas in a KWL table.
 In this approach, you build a three-column table and record what you already know about the topic and the questions that you have.
 In the third column, you can record the answers to the questions as you come across them in your overview reading.